henkbirkholz/draft-birkholz-suit-coswid-manifest/draft-birkholz-suit-coswid-manifest.md

 # Future Updates

 This draft is intended to incorporate the extension registry that will be defined by Concise Software Identifiers.
-Until then, a consecutive numbering system in alignment to the labels used in Concise Software Identifiers is used.
+Until then, a consecutive numbering system in alignment to the labels used in Concise Software Identifiers is applied.

 #  Security Considerations